Genus zero modular operad and absolute Galois group: Introduction

-The study of the absolute Galois group $Gal ({\overline{\Q}} /\Q)$ and its generalisations, Galois groups of the algebraic closures of various finitely generated fields, holds a central place in algebraic geometry and number theory.
-Since the works of A. Belyi, V. Drinfeld, Y. Ihara, A. Grothendieck, the main approach to it consists in considering the tower of finite coverings of $\PC^1$ ramified only over fixed three points, say, $\{0,1,\infty \}$, and considering the actions of two different groups upon it: the geometric one $\pi_1 (\PC^1 \setminus \{0,1,\infty \})$, and the algebraic one, $Gal ({\overline{\Q}} /\Q)$, existing in view of Belyi's theorem.
+{\bf 1.1.
+Geometric approaches to the absolute Galois group.} The study of the absolute Galois group $Gal (\overline{\Q} /\Q)$ and its generalisations, Galois groups of the algebraic closures of various finitely generated fields, holds a central place in algebraic geometry and number theory.
+Since the works of A. Belyi, V. Drinfeld, Y. Ihara, A. Grothendieck, the main approach to it consists in considering the tower of finite coverings of $\mathbb{P}^1$ ramified only over a fixed three points, say, $\{0,1,\infty \}$, and considering actions of two different groups upon it: geometric one $\pi_1 (\mathbb{P}^1 \setminus \{0,1,\infty \})$, and algebraic one, $Gal (\overline{\Q} /\Q)$, existing in view of Belyi's theorem.

+The latter formed a key step allowing to bridge algebraic curves over $\Q$ and more combinatorial objects (the Grothendieck {\it dessins d'enfants}), by showing that any algebraic curve $X$ over $\Q$, admits a map $X \to \mathbb{P}^1$, ramified at three points only, say $\{0, 1,\infty\}$.